brunofarache/liferay-ios-sdk-sample/README.md

 2. Run `$ pod install` from the project root folder.

-3. This will download the latest version of the SDK and create a .xcworkspace file, use it to open your project in XCode.
+3. This will download the latest version of the SDK and create a .xcworkspace file, use it to open your project in Xcode.

 For more information on how CocoaPods works, read their [documentation](http://guides.cocoapods.org/using/index.html).